Because The Invasion is split across two DVDs, the menu screen leads my wife down the garden path.

-Sue: Well, it doesn’t get much better than that.
+Sue: Well it doesn’t get any better than that.

-Sue: Why do I recognise this scene?
+Sue: Why do I recognise this?
 Did I see it when I was a kid?
 Have I seen it on a documentary?
-Have you made me watch it before?
-This scene feels so familiar to me.
+Have you made me watch this before, Neil?
+It’s so familiar…

 Sue: Oh yes, that definitely rings a bell.

-Me: Bradley is such an amateur.
-I can’t believe he didn’t get Stacey to sit down and watch The Edge of Destruction with him.
-Pah!
+Me: I can’t believe he didn’t get Stacey to sit down and watch The Edge of Destruction with him.
+What an amateur.

-As IE goon’s attempt to recapture Watkins, Jamie is brutally gunned down.
+IE’s goons attempt to recapture Watkins, and Jamie is brutally gunned down in the process.

 Sue: They just shot Jamie!
 Is he okay?